Frankie Cutlass

-Frank Javiel Malave (born January 16, 1971), better known by his stage name Frankie Cutlass, is an American award- winning platinum DJ, Artist, Producer, Writer and Remixer from Harlem, New York, United States.
+Frank Javiel Malave (born January 16, 1971), better known by his stage name Frankie Cutlass, is an American Grammy nominated and award winning DJ, record producer, songwriter, and remixer from East Harlem, New York City.

-He is best known for his hits "Puerto Rico Ho" and "Shake Whatcha Mama Gave Ya."
+He was a member of the Funkmaster Flex's DJ collective The Flip Squad.

 Early life

 Frankie Cutlass was born and raised in New York City's Spanish Harlem (also known as El Barrio), to Puerto Rican parents Delia Rivera Malave, a housewife, and Firpo Malave from Cayey, Puerto Rico.
 The youngest of nine children, he was raised in the same housing development as actor and singer-songwriter Marc Anthony at Metro North Plaza Houses.

 Music career

 It was Cutlass' brother who first inspired him to DJ, and Cutlass first used the decks in the 1980s at the age of 12.
 Shortly after, he started working as a DJ at local parties and clubs.
 Cutlass first hit the scene at the age of 15 and one year later left school to embrace a full-time music career.

 He soon moved into production as well, working with Freestyle music.

 In 1994, Cutlass used his own label, Hoody Records, to produce The Frankie Cutlass Show, from which his classic Hip Hop single "Puerto Rico" charted on the Top Hot Dance Billboard chart at number 42.
 In 1995, Cutlass released his second single "Boriquas on the Set" featuring Fat Joe, Doo Wop and Ray Boogie as an underground hip hop hit and peaked at number 29 on Billboard Hot Rap Songs.
-It would lead him to a recording deal with Relativity Records,Violator Records and Epic Records.
+It would lead him to a recording deal with Relativity Records, Violator Records and Epic Records.

 By the mid-1990s, Cutlass became a member of the Funkmaster Flex team "The Flip Squad" and started spinning at special events, and on the airwaves for New York City's Hot 97 (WQHT) Radio Station.
-Frankie's interest had expanded into production as well as leading him to work with popular artists such as Notorious B.I.G, Uncle Luke, Fat Joe, Shaggy, Rayvon, Akinyele, Mad Lion and veteran Latin Music artists such as Tito Nieves on his smash "I Like It Like That".
+Frankie's interest had expanded into production as well as leading him to work with popular artists such as The Notorious B.I.G, Uncle Luke, Fat Joe, Shaggy, Rayvon, Akinyele, Mad Lion and veteran Latin Music artists such as Tito Nieves on his smash "I Like It Like That".